 Before discussing any minor differences between the two similar switch types, it is worth pointing out that you are highly unlikely to notice said differences between the two.
-As discussed, both are linear-style mechanical switches with the same 45 cN operating force and no audible click.
-Both the Cherry MX Speed Silver and Red feel very smooth, with the only differences being the pre and post-travel, which is a mere millimeter or two in both instances.
+As discussed, both are linear-style mechanical switches with the same 45cN operating force and no audible click.
+Both the Cherry MX Speed Silver and Red feel very smooth, with the only differences being the pre and total travel distance, which is a mere millimeter or two in both instances.

 With both switches sharing similar housing materials, linear style, and general inner components, it is unsurprising to see them both produce similar acoustic results.
 Sound with switches comes down to personal preference and while these are both considered quiet for mechanical switches, they still produce noise when bottoming out.
 You especially notice the lower audible noise when comparing these to a clicky Cherry MX blue, which is notoriously loud.

 So which is best?
 Well, you could argue that the MX Speed variant is going to be the best, with a lower pre and post-travel time, meaning they are, in theory at least, more responsive.
 The truth is, you aren’t going to be able to tell the difference between these two, so base your decision on other factors if you are buying a keyboard.
 If you are looking to replace a current switch on your board, then I would recommend the more responsive Silver switch.